modelscope/FunASR/examples/openai_api/README.md

 | `--port` | 8000 | Port |
 | `--device` | cuda | Device (cuda/cpu/mps) |
 | `--model` | sensevoice | Pre-load model at startup |

+## Troubleshooting

+- If CUDA is unavailable, use `--device cpu` for a slower but simple smoke test.
+- If port 8000 is occupied, start with `--port 9000` and run `BASE_URL=http://localhost:9000 bash smoke_test.sh`.
+- If model download is slow, retry with a stable network or pre-download the model from ModelScope/Hugging Face.